Absolute Expressiveness of Subgraph-based Centrality Measures: Conclusions

 \section{Conclusions}

-We have provided a rather complete picture concerning the absolute expressiveness of the family of (monotonic) subgraph motif centrality measures (relative to the induced ranking) by establishing precise characterizations.
+We have provided a rather complete picture concerning the absolute expressiveness of the family of (monotonic) subgraph-based centrality measures (relative to the induced ranking) by establishing precise characterizations.
 We have also presented a detailed classification of standard centrality measures by using the tools provided by the aforementioned characterizations.
-Recall that, although our development focused on undirected graphs, all the notions and results can be transferred to the case of directed graphs under the standard notion of weak connectedness.
+Although our development focused on undirected graphs, all the notions and results can be transferred to directed graphs under the standard notion of weak connectedness.

-At this point, we would like to stress that the machinery on graph colorings, introduced in Section~\ref{sec:characterization-ranking}, can be used to provide characterizations for all the families considered in the paper, and not only for the family of subgraph motif measures relative to the induced ranking.
-For example, we can show that a measure $\Ce$ is subgraph motif iff there exists a precoloring of $\vg$ that is uniformly $\Ce$-injective; the latter is defined as non-uniform $\Ce$-injectivity with the difference that $\Ce$-injectivity is enforced across all the graphs (not only inside a certain graph).
+We would like to stress that the machinery on graph colorings, introduced in Section~\ref{sec:characterization-ranking}, can be used to provide characterizations for all the families considered in the paper, and not only for the family of subgraph-based measures relative to the induced ranking.
+For example, we can show that a measure $\Ce$ is subgraph-based iff there exists a precoloring of $\vg$ that is uniformly $\Ce$-injective; the latter is defined as non-uniform $\Ce$-injectivity with the difference that $\Ce$-injectivity is enforced across all the graphs (not only inside a certain graph).

-The obvious question that remains open is whether we can isolate a bounded-value-like property that characterizes subgraph motif measures relative to the induced ranking.
-We strongly believe that the coloring-based characterization established in this work (Theorem~\ref{the:monotonic-characterization-ranking}) is a useful tool towards such a bounded-value-like characterization.
-Finally, towards a deeper understanding of the family of subgraph motif measures, one should perform a more refined analysis by focussing on restricted classes of subgraph families and filtering functions that enjoy desirable structural properties.
+The obvious question that remains open is whether we can isolate a bounded-value-like property that characterizes subgraph-based measures relative to the induced ranking.
+We believe that our coloring-based characterization (Theorem~\ref{the:monotonic-characterization-ranking}) is a useful tool towards such a bounded-value-like characterization.
+Finally, towards a deeper understanding of subgraph-based measures, one should perform a more refined analysis by focussing on restricted classes of subgraph families and filtering functions that enjoy desirable structural properties.